gkotian/gkotian.github.io/travels/_posts/2010-04-02-to-istanbul-with-love.md

 title: To Istanbul with love
 categories:
 - Turkey
-excerpt: I landed at Istanbul just after midnight and Jana was already waiting for me.
-We decided to hang around inside the airport and leave when the bus service starts in the morning.
-Vitek, the Polish guy, who had flown in on the same flight from Sharjah also joined us and we had dinner together.
-A police officer saw us eating chocolates, and came over to ask if he could have some.
-We were happy to share and soon there was a small army of cops around us.
 ---

 I landed at Istanbul just after midnight and Jana was already waiting for me.
 We